pheyvaer/kitsu-tutorial/index.md

 ## Steps

-This are the different steps of this tutorial.
+These are the different steps of this tutorial.

 1. Get the `id` of a user based on his/her `username`.
 2. Get the library entries of a user.